dotnet/AspNetCore.Docs/mvc/views/tag-helpers/authoring.rst

    :lines: 15
    :dedent: 12

-That approach works for the attribute "href" as long as it doesn't currently exit in the attributes collection.
+That approach works for the attribute "href" as long as it doesn't currently exist in the attributes collection.
 You can also use the ``output.Attributes.Add`` method to add a tag helper attribute to the end of the collection of tag attributes.

 - The last line sets the completed content for our minimally functional tag helper.
 - This version uses the asynchronous ``ProcessAsync`` method.
-The asynchronous `GetChildContentAsync <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TagHelperContext.cs#L65-L79>`__ returns a ``Task`` containing the `TagHelperContent <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TagHelperContent.cs>`__.
+The asynchronous `GetChildContentAsync <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TagHelperContext.cs>`__ returns a ``Task`` containing the `TagHelperContent <https://github.com/aspnet/Razor/blob/dev/src/Microsoft.AspNet.Razor.Runtime/TagHelpers/TagHelperContent.cs>`__.

 2. Run the app and verify that it generates a valid email link.

 The bold tag helper